marhan/spring-boot-micrometer-sample/README.md

 This script will do the steps via Docker ...

-* remove all docker volumes of previous builds.
+* start and configured all monitoring products like (Elasticsearch, Kibana, Prometheus, ...).
-* build the Vue.js Frontend frontend project.
+* build and start the Vue.js Frontend frontend project.
-* build the Spring Boot backend project.
+* build and start the Spring Boot backend project.
-* start and configured all monitoring products like (Elasticsearch, Kibana, Prometheus, ...)

 ## Step 2

 [Open application via browser](http://localhost:8091)

+This script will do the steps via Docker ...

+* stop and remove all docker containers.
+* remove all created docker volumes.

+# Dev hints

-# Stop and destroy all containers with its volumes manually
+## Stop and destroy all containers with its volumes manually

 ```bash
 docker-compose stop && docker-compose rm -f -v